 The Colette Sewing Handbook by Sarai Mitnick is new to me, but it’s an incredibly popular resource for sewing your own wardrobe.
 This book comes with five original patterns from their super-cute, modern pattern collection, and all the tips and tricks you’ll need to get started sewing your own clothing.

-Zakka Style is the only niche sewing book I’ll include on this list, simply because it’s one of my favorites.
-The projects are simple enough for beginners to tackle, and beautiful enough to be worth holding onto.
+Zakka Style by Rashida Coleman Hale offers projects simple enough for beginners to tackle, and beautiful enough to be worth holding onto.
 The problem with many beginners’ sewing books is that the projects are so simple, they are almost like throwaway projects.
-Zakka Style has a way of transforming simple projects into lovely keepsakes with simple style.
 My favorite simple project from this book is the sewing kit, such a great way to get started!

-Find more sewing inspiration: See my favorite sewing projects, and where I shop for beautiful fabrics.
+More sewing inspiration: Simple sewing projects, and where I shop for beautiful fabrics.

 *Please note: I may receive a small commission for purchases made through links in this post.
 I only share resources that I find very helpful, and this helps to keep the blog going!